HIPAA and HITECH

 Privacy Standards.
 Quadax has established internal guidelines and procedures to assure that no individual protected health information is disclosed except to authorized parties.
 Formal policies govern the conduct of employees regarding the confidentiality of patient information and specify penalties associated with breaches of such conduct.

 Identifiers.
 National identifiers for employers are currently used on standard transactions.
 We have made the necessary program changes to our systems that have enabled the implementation of National Provider Identifiers (NPI).
-The rules have not been published for payer and individual identifiers.
+Payers are able to obtain a health plan identifier (HPID) through the CMS Health Plan and Other Entity Enumeration System (HPOES), but the full implementation date for using HPID in standard transactions is not until November 7, 2016.
+The rules have not been published for individual identifiers.

 Security.
 The Quadax HIPAA Security Official is Gene Calai.
 Quadax has implemented the following measures to prevent unauthorized access to protected health information.